bgamari/ghc-jailbreak/README.md

 # GHC Jail-Break
-Chocolatey sources for pure GHC installs
+Chocolatey sources for GHC Jail-Break

-This repository contains the sources for the GHC Chocolatey packages.
+This repository contains the sources for the GHC-JailBreak Chocolatey packages.

 To use these get Chocolatey https://chocolatey.org/

-and then just install the version of GHC you want.
+and then just install the version of GHC you want, but it needs to be at least GHC version 8.6.4.
+After that install this tool ghc-jailbreak.

-    cinst ghc
+    cinst ghc-jailbreak

 for the latest version

-    cinst ghc -pre
+    cinst ghc-jailbreak -pre

 for the latest pre-release version

-    cinst ghc -version 7.8.4
+    cinst ghc-jailbreak -version 0.0.1

-for  specific version, e.g. `7.8.4`
+for  specific version, e.g. `0.0.1`

 The installer will automatically pick the right bitness for your OS, but if you would like to force it to get `x86` on `x86_64` you can:

-    cinst ghc -x86
+    cinst ghc-jailbreak -x86

-The installer will also always install in `C:\ghc` if this is a problem create an issue and I will attempt to address it.
+The installer also requires write permissions to the ghc folder, as such it needs administrative rights.

 uninstalling can be done with

-    cuninst ghc
+    cuninst ghc-jailbreak

-If more than one version of `GHC` is present then you will be presented with prompt on which version you would like to install.
+If more than one version of `GHC-JailBreak` is present then you will be presented with prompt on which version you would like to uninstall.

      Note: You need to run `refreshenv` or restart your console before ghc is available.

 == Module Def creation routine ==

-The following regexpr are used
+The following regexpr are used to generate the base def files

 ```
 ^([_\?@$\w]+)$